rodneyrehm/dalek-api/README.md

   * should they be officially registered as well?
 * how can Assertions be made available in the existing non-Assertion namespaces on top of Unit
 * how to integrate in DalekJS (or integrate DalekJS into this API, whatever)
+* how assertions (passing/failing) should be handled
+* how to make sure user didn't forget to call `.done()`
+  * since it's declaration time and considerably fast a simple timeout of 5s should work well?
+  * only exception are conditionals, where `.done()` is called asynchronously

 ## Solved Problems ##